Nadiya Savchenko: Political career

-Controversies

 On 15 March 2018, the Attorney General of Ukraine Yuriy Lutsenko charged Savchenko with preparing a terrorist attack on the Ukrainian parliament.
 On 22 March 2018, parliament stripped Savchenko of her parliamentary immunity and allowed her arrest.
-The same day she was arrested on suspicion of planning an assault on the parliament and supporting a coup d'état.
-Savchenko claimed that she did not plan any terrorist attack, but instead talked with undercover Ukrainian government agent provocateurs who sought to discredit her.
+That same day she was arrested on suspicion of planning an assault on the parliament and supporting a coup d'état.
+Savchenko said she did not plan any terrorist attack, but instead talked with undercover Ukrainian government agent provocateurs who sought to discredit her.
 She was released from detention on 15 April 2019.

-In October 2021, it was reported that Savchenko along with her sister Vera tried to enter Ukraine through Boryspil International Airport by using fake vaccination certificates against COVID-19.
-In June 2022, it became known that the criminal case was closed, and the Savchenko sisters were released.
+Savchenko took part as a candidate in 2019 Ukrainian presidential elections and 2019 Ukrainian parliamentary elections, but she was not elected.